-SED 830 Survey of Education for the Hearing Impaired.
-(3) A. Historical, philosophical, psychological, and social aspects of the hearing impaired.
+SED 830 Survey of Education of the Deaf and Hard of Hearing.
+(3) A. Discussion of historical, philosophical, educational, psychological, and social aspects of deaf education.
 An orientation to problems, issues, and research in the field.
-Consideration of historic and current objectives, techniques and results, career education and adaptive P.E.

 SED 837 Applied Behavior Analysis for Students with Disabilities.
 (3) I. Formerly SED 790.
 Prerequisite: SED 826 or departmental approval.
 A study of classroom and behavior management, including applied behavior analysis as applied to classroom and instructional management.
 Development of skills in data collection, intervention procedures, graphing data, and evaluation of behavior change are the focus.
 Credit will not be awarded for both SED 837 and 790.